Velehrad

 Velehrad is a municipality and village in Uherské Hradiště District in the Zlín Region of the Czech Republic.
 It has about 1,100 inhabitants.
+The village proper is located on the Salaška Stream in the Chřiby highlands.

-It is known for the former Cistercian monastery with the Basilica of the Assumption of Mary and Saints Cyril and Methodius, which is the most famous Christian pilgrimage site in the country.
+Velehrad is known for its former Cistercian monastery with the Basilica of the Assumption of Mary and Saints Cyril and Methodius, which is the most famous Christian pilgrimage site in the country.
+It is protected as a national cultural monument.

 Geography

 Velehrad is located about 6 km northwest of Uherské Hradiště and 23 km southwest of Zlín.
 It lies mostly in the Chřiby highlands, only the southernmost part of the municipal territory extends into the Kyjov Hills.
 The highest point is the hill Kamenný kopec at 495 m above sea level.
 The built-up area lies in the valley of the Salaška Stream.

 History

 The first written mention of Velingrad is from 1141.
 It was however the old name of neighbouring Staré Město, from which the name Velehrad was derived.
-In 1205, Moravian Margrave Vladislaus III founded here a Cistercian monastery.
+In 1205, Moravian margrave Vladislaus III founded here a Cistercian monastery.
 The Romanesque monastery complex was finished in the first half of the 13th century.

 After the monastery was abolished in 1784 by a decree of Emperor Joseph II, the people who worked in the monastery founded a municipality.
 The dilapidated monastery complex was gradually repaired in the mid-19th century.
 Since 1890, it has been managed by the Jesuits.
 It became an important pilgrimage site with the annual participation of tens of thousands of pilgrims.
 In the 1990s, it was visited twice by Pope John Paul II.